ecellvit/QuizFeed-Backend/README.md

 - [ ]   ----------THE END OF TEACHER PART 2-------
 - [ ]   Show Students all marks he got in quiz according to quiz
 - [ ]   ----------THE END OF STUDENT PART 2-------
+- [X]   Make sure quiz can be given once only
+- [ ]   Security Features

 # QuizFeed-Backend
 Backend of Authentication and Management of Quizfeed